Takeover, fixation and identifiability in finite neutral genealogy models: Preliminaries

-By taking $(V,\E')$ in Theorem \ref{thm:fwdback} to be the lookdown representation, we recover the following important result from \cite{donktz}.
-It looks a bit different, since in their context, the models included movement of particles, but no generality is lost, since by construction the movement rule did not affect the genealogy.
-The version given here is a bit more general, as it includes the case of multiple parents, i.e., more than one litter in one generation with more than one child -- their Theorem 2.3, which addresses multiple parents, is closer to our Theorem \ref{thm:neut}, as it shows the forward and backward models considered have the same (in distribution) unlabelled graphs, but does not, in the case of multiple parents, produce a coupling with the given properties, as we do.
+By taking $(V,\E')$ in Theorem \ref{thm:fwdback} to be the ordered lookdown, we recover the following result, that generalizes Theorem 2.3 of \cite{donktz}.
+Note that models III \& IV from their paper are, respectively, a forward neutral model, and the ordered lookdown (which is backward neutral), as discussed in Sections \ref{sec:fwdneut}-\ref{sec:bwdneut} above.

-\begin{corollary}[Lookdown coupling, Theorem 1.2 in \cite{donktz}] Let $(V,\E)$ be a forward neutral model and $(V,\E')$ be the lookdown representation.
-There is a permutation coupling $\E'=\sigma(\E)$ such that for each $n$, $\sigma_n$ is uniformly distributed and independent of $(\E_m)_{m<n}$. \end{corollary}
+\begin{corollary}[Lookdown coupling] Let $(V,\E)$ be a forward neutral model and $(V,\E')$ be the ordered lookdown representation given in Section \ref{sec:bwdneut}, both based on the same $(k_n)$.
+There is a permutation coupling $\E'=\alpha(\E)$ such that for each $n$, $\alpha_n$ is uniformly distributed and independent of $(\E_m)_{m<n}$. \end{corollary}